 - Computer applications related to the work, including computer-aided drafting (AutoCAD) concepts and applications and Geographical Information System (GIS).

 - English usage, grammar, spelling, vocabulary, and punctuation.

-- Techniques for providing a high level of customer service to the public and District staff, in person and over the telephone.
+- Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and District staff.

-- Organize work, setting priorities and meet multiple deadlines.
+- Organize own work, set priorities and meet critical time deadlines.

-- Operate modern office equipment including computer equipment and applicable software application programs.
+- Operate modern office equipment including computer equipment and specialized software applications programs.

 - Use English effectively to communicate in person, over the telephone and in writing.